Hydraulic or Pneumatic Baler?

 What type Baler is best for high volumes of waste?

-We would always recommend a Hydraulic baler to those businesses with 1 tonne of material or more per week, providing that 3-phase electricity is available.
+We would always recommend a Hydraulic Mill Size Baler to those businesses with 1 tonne of material or more per week, providing that 3-phase electricity is available.
+Whilst they cost more in comparison to pneumatic machines, you'll unlock the rebate potential of selling mill size bales for recycling which can help to offset your larger investment.

 Which type of Waste Baler is easier to use?